When it comes to art, it’s important not to hide the madness. —Atticus

 If you’re thinking about becoming a blogger or aspiring to be one, I hope my experience this past summer helps give you a behind-the-scenes (BTS) perspective.

 - It’s okay to be stuck in a fashion rut.
 Sometimes your passion can lose steam.
 You’ll have those low days where there’s just nothing to write about and that’s okay.
 Don’t.
-It’s better to post high quality content than high quantity content.
+It’s better to create quality content than quantified content.

 - Taking a Sabbath day is incredibly important, no matter how much you have on your to-do list.
 I do this once a week to recharge.
-One day a week, I don’t brainstorm, post on social media, shoot a look, nothing related to my blog.
+One day a week, I don’t brainstorm, post on social media, shoot a look, or do nothing related to my blog/brand.

 - Stepping outside of your comfort zone is scary.
 When I took blogging seriously this year, it was scarier than I thought.
-Heck, this dress I’m wearing in this post is a little outside of my comfort zone.
+Heck, even as a fashion blogger, this dress I’m wearing in this post is a little outside of my comfort zone.